DA-VPC: Disturbance-Aware Visual Predictive Control Scheme of Docking Maneuvers for Autonomous Trolley Collection: Introduction

 Mobile manipulation robots are revolutionizing automated transportation by taking over repetitive and heavy-load tasks from humans\cite{Scholz2011cart, tang2024Unwieldy, xie2025Autonomous}.
 A promising application is the use of service robots to handle trolleys (i.e., carts), which are deployed in airports, shopping malls, and retail warehouses.
 These robots are expected to collect and redistribute trolleys after customer use (e.g., after shopping or airport departures) to improve operational efficiency and reduce costs.
 Specifically, multiple trolleys are required to be collected as a whole unit, and then transported to a designated destination.
 Through the cooperation of two robots, this task can be executed in a fully autonomous manner.
 As illustrated in Fig. \ref{fig:intro}, one robot pushes a trolley to dock with the other robot, iteratively stacking multiple trolleys into a complete queue.

 This paper focuses on the docking maneuvers involved in the sequential stacking of multiple trolleys.
 This task imposes strict requirements on both robustness and precision, as misalignment and imperfect connection may lead to collision risks and operational failures.
 Our system is built on the dual-arm mobile robot proposed in \cite{zhang2025integrating}.
 They developed an adaptive arm controller for pushing trolleys, where mobile manipulation is decoupled into robot arm control and mobile base navigation.
 However, a gap remains in target localization and docking control when applying to the trolley stacking task.
 Currently, the arm controller regulates pushing forces according to the velocity of the mobile base; therefore, accurate docking maneuvers of the base are essential for adjusting the trolley's pose.
-Furthermore, real-world deployment often encounters changing layouts and dense pedestrians, which prevents reliance on ideal external infrastructure such as pre-built high-precision maps or wireless communication.
-Unlike conventional navigation tasks, the availability of methods based on global localization and path planning is severely limited in this scenario.
-Consequently, it is still challenging to achieve millimeter-level docking accuracy relying solely on the onboard camera.

-Visual Servoing (VS) offers a promising solution by directly using visual feedback to guide the docking maneuvers\cite{li2021survey}.
-Although basic VS approaches have been applied to other docking tasks\cite{wang2021AutonomousTarget, nie2022Vision}, they typically assume ideal pose estimation (e.g., AprilTag\cite{AprilTag}) and do not account for process noise introduced by pushing a trolley.
-Our system presents a tightly coupled nonlinear control problem involving nonholonomic constraints, field-of-view (FOV) limitations, and dynamic disturbances.
-In addition, the system needs to remain robust in complex environments and long-term operation, facing challenges such as variable lighting, reflective surfaces (e.g., glass walls), and changing layouts.
-To deal with the dynamics complexity and environmental uncertainties inherent in the trolley collection task, existing VS-based docking requires improvements in two aspects: (1) robust visual feature extraction and state estimation, and (2) docking controller for accurate convergence under constraints.
+Furthermore, real-world deployments face dynamic environments where pre-built maps become costly to maintain and lack flexibility.
+LiDAR-based localization also struggles in reflective settings like airports with glass walls and polished floors.
+In comparison, monocular vision provides a cost-effective solution that directly uses image features to guide docking—offering an elegant and practical solution.